 The Osage in Kansas purchased land from Cherokee Nation, creating the Osage reservation.

 The Pawnee are removed from Nebraska to Indian Territory.

 The Red River (or Buffalo War) between the United States military, Cheyenne, Arapaho, Comanche, and Kiowa left the nations subdued and confined to their reservations.

 The Ponca removed from Nebraska to Indian Territory.

 The Iowa are removed from Nebraska and Kansas to Indian Territory.

 The Boomer Movement, started under David L. Payne, campaigned to open the Unassigned Lands in central Indian Territory for settlement purposes.
-This generated discussion among the Cherokee and Creeks in an attempt to thwart Payne’s efforts.
+This generated discussion among the Cherokee and Muscogee in an attempt to thwart Payne’s efforts.